 When purchasing this spice for culinary purposes, look for the dried seeds in whole or ground form.
 You will most likely find the European or possibly Indian type.
 European coriander has a smooth and savory flavor with creamy citrus top notes.
 The European seeds are typically more flavorful due to a higher concentration of volatile oils.
 The Indian version is oval instead of round and has more citrusy top notes than the European variety.
 Both are pretty interchangeable in cooking.

 In general, this spice goes really well with fish, lamb and turkey.
 It’s also delicious when included among stuffings, lentils and tomatoes.
 You can mix the seeds with peppercorns in your pepper mill for a more interesting spice than pepper alone.
-Of course, you can also keep it in its own pepper mill so there will always be freshly ground coriander seeds easily on hand.
+Of course, you can also keep it in its own pepper mill so there are always freshly ground seeds easily on hand.
 Coarsely ground coriander is great as a rub on meats and fish before cooking.
-Whole or ground seeds can also be used in marinades, pickled dishes, salad dressings and casseroles.
+Whole seeds or coriander powder can also be used in marinades, pickled dishes, salad dressings and casseroles.
 It’s also really tasty in homemade granola.

-Looking to harvest coriander at home?
-The plants need full sun or light shade in southern zones.
+Wondering how to grow cilantro?
+A cilantro plant requires full sun or light shade in southern zones.
 The plant grows best in moist, well-drained soil.
 Space your plants about six to eight inches apart.
 From the time of sowing seed, cilantro leaves can begin to be harvested in about three to four weeks.
-The seeds can be harvested in about 45 days.
-(13)
+The coriander seeds can be harvested in about 45 days.

 For stronger medicinal purposes, it can also be purchased as a supplement, tincture, tea or essential oil.

-Coriander makes any and every dish it’s added to more interesting.
-For example, my Curried Carrot Soup Recipe wouldn’t be the same without its inclusion.
+Let’s talk about some coriander uses you can start testing out in your kitchen today.
+This spice makes any and every dish it’s added to more interesting.
+For example, this Curried Carrot Soup Recipe wouldn’t be the same without its inclusion.

 In small food amounts, coriander is not likely to cause you any unwanted side effects and is known for reducing flatulence.
 When used medicinally, it can cause increased sensitivity to the sun.